0xacedia/wheyfus-anonymous-contracts/README.md

 **skim()**

-Skims any surplus fees generated from the shared sudoswap pool and distributes it to stakers.
+Skims any surplus fees generated from the shared sudoswap xyk pool and distributes it to stakers.